ChristianKreuzberger/django_upgrade_video/README.md

 This repo contains information about upgrading your Django application from Django 1.8 to Django 1.11, and from Django 1.11 to Django 2.2.
 Those are all long term support (LTS) releases.

+Please also take a look at this YouTube Video for more information.

 ## Example Application

 As an example application, we prepared a very basic ticket system, which allows creating aswell as editing